“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 In either scenario, you get the best of both worlds because:

-- You also get to hear your voice in isolation so you can fix your weak points.
+- You get to hear your voice in isolation and fix your weak points.

 - But you also get an accompaniment to follow so you can work on pitch control